-The following tables set forth a summary of our financial data as of September 30, 2020.
-The statement of operations and comprehensive loss data for the period from January 3, 2020 (inception) to September 30, 2020, and the balance sheet data as of September 30, 2020, are derived from our audited financial statements that are included elsewhere in this prospectus.
+The following tables set forth a summary of our financial data as of, and for the period ended on, the date indicated.
+The statement of operations and comprehensive loss data for the period from January 3, 2020 (inception) through December 31, 2020, and the balance sheet data as of December 31, 2020, are derived from our audited financial statements that are included elsewhere in this prospectus.

-You should read the following summary financial data together with the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Selected Financial Data" and our financial statements and the related notes included elsewhere in this prospectus.
+You should read the following summary financial data together with the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes included elsewhere in this prospectus.
 The summary financial data in this section are not intended to replace our financial statements and the related notes and are qualified in their entirety by the financial statements and related notes included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of results that should be expected in any future period, and our results for any interim period are not necessarily indicative of results that should be expected for any full year.
+Our historical results are not necessarily indicative of results that should be expected in any future period.